 36. Dull Gold Zari Saree And Stone Embellished Blouse

 Dull gold is coming back in full swing, and this monochrome-inspired outfit is proof enough that as long as you style it well, the outfit looks great.
 The rhinestone and embellished 3/4th blouse is regal and sophisticated.

 37. Pot Neck And Back Open Blouse Design For Yellow Silk Saree

 If you are remotely into designing your clothes, chances are you already stumbled upon this design.
 And, this contemporary blouse took the internet by storm.
-I loved how they combined the pot neck design with a back open pattern.
+I loved how they combined a back open pattern with the pot neck blouse design to pair with a silk saree.
 And, also the combination of sheer fabric with self-design for the sleeves and silk for the rest of it.